-One of the first programs to be managed out of the Collaboratory will be the Rapid Engagement and Advocacy for Community Health program or REACH.
-Led by Trinity Alliance of the Capital Region, the goal of the REACH program is to help Medicaid and Medicaid-eligible residents in the city of Albany make better and more consistent use of preventative healthcare services.
+One of the first programs to be managed out of the Collaboratory is the Wellness Advocates Linking Communities (WALC).
+Led by Trinity Alliance of the Capital Region, the goal of the WALC program is to help Medicaid and Medicaid-eligible residents in the city of Albany make better and more consistent use of preventative healthcare services.

-The REACH program works closely with residents to assist with health insurance facilitation, advocacy with health providers, and wellness services related to food and physical activity.
+The WALC program works closely with residents to assist with health insurance facilitation, connection to preventative healthcare, and wellness services related to food and physical activity.

-REACH is managed by an interdisciplinary team comprised of Trinity Alliance’s Resident Outreach Workers, Community Health Workers, students and faculty from ACPHS, and interns.
-Additional health and wellness partners in the REACH program include the Radix Ecological Sustainability Center and AVillage…, Inc.
+WALC is powered by an interdisciplinary team comprised of Trinity Alliance’s Community Health Workers and Community Health Liaisons.
+Additional health and wellness partners in the WALC program include the Radix Ecological Sustainability Center and AVillage…, Inc.

 Public Health Pharmacist Team